animal-tree/Writing-stuff/AnxiousAdditions.md

 would hold.

 Now with a finite bound, where $t = n$, we can show that these finite resources are representationally limited, whose constraints bring rise to some familiar properties.

+1. Assume Qualia.
+2. Show deduction as a consequence, via deduction be definition not axiom.